2023 United Cup

-The 2023 United Cup was the first edition of the United Cup, an international outdoor hard court mixed-gender team tennis tournament held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
+The 2023 United Cup was the first edition of the United Cup, an international outdoor hard court mixed-gender team tennis competition held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
 Serving as the opener for the 2023 ATP Tour and the 2023 WTA Tour, it was held from 29 December 2022 to 8 January 2023 at three venues in the Australian cities of Brisbane, Perth, and Sydney.
 It was also the first mixed-gender team event to offer both ATP rankings and WTA rankings points to its players: a player was able to win a maximum of 500 points.

-The United States won the event, defeating Italy in the finals, 4–0.
+The United States defeated Italy in the tennis finals, 4–0, to capture the inaugural 2023 United Cup.
 The United States swept Poland in the semifinals while Italy lost one match in their defeat of Greece.

-Finals

 Format

 Each city hosted two groups of three countries in a round robin format in the first week of the tournament.
-The round-robin format consisted of two men's and two women's singles matches, and one mixed doubles match.
-There was one men's singles and one women's singles match in each session, with the mixed doubles match taking place in the evening session.
+Each tie consisted of two men's and two women's singles matches, and one mixed doubles match.
+There was one men's singles and one women's singles match in each day or session, with the mixed doubles match taking place in the second day or in the evening session.

 The group winners in each host city played off for one of three semi-final spots with the highest ranked host city playoff loser, taking into account all ties, becoming the fourth semi-finalist.

 There was a travel day allocated before the semi-finals and final take place in Sydney.